Paul Vallas: 2010 prospective candidacies

 During his tenure as superintendent in Louisiana, he floated the possibility of running for office back in Illinois, but ultimately did not pursue either race.
 On April 28, 2008 he appeared before the City Club of Chicago and on Chicago news shows discussing a possible run for governor in 2010.

-In February 2009, Vallas gave an interview to Carol Marin in the Chicago Sun-Times and stated that he planned to return to Cook County, Illinois in 2009 and run as a Republican for president of the Cook County Board of Commissioners in the 2010 race, forming an exploratory committee.
-On June 11, 2009, Vallas announced that he would not be a candidate for President of the Cook County Board of Commissioners in 2010.
-Vallas stated that he could not "begin a political campaign while trying to finish what he started—rebuild the school system there in the aftermath of Hurricane Katrina."
+In February 2009, Vallas gave an interview to Carol Marin in the Chicago Sun-Times and stated that he planned to return to Cook County, Illinois in 2009 and run as a Republican for president of the Cook County Board of Commissioners in the 2010 race.
+Vallas went as far as forming an exploratory committee for such a prospective candidacy.
+On June 11, 2009, Vallas announced that he would not be a candidate for president of the Cook County Board of Commissioners in 2010.
+Vallas stated that he could not "begin a political campaign while trying to finish what he started—rebuild the school system there in the aftermath of Hurricane Katrina".

 2014 campaign for Illinois lieutenant governor

-In November 2013, Illinois Governor Pat Quinn tapped Vallas to be his running mate in the 2014 election after incumbent lieutenant governor Sheila Simon chose to run for Comptroller.
+In November 2013, Illinois Governor Pat Quinn tapped Vallas to be his running mate in the 2014 election after incumbent lieutenant governor Sheila Simon chose to run for comptroller instead of seeking reelection.
+In his announcement, Quinn praised Vallas saying "he's never been shy about fighting for education, reform and opportunities for working people".
+Quinn's choice of Vallas was seen as surprising by many, including U.S. Senator Dick Durbin, who nonetheless called Vallas his friend.
+During the campaign, Vallas played the role of the campaign's "attack dog", heavily criticizing Bruce Rauner.

 Quinn and Vallas lost the election to the Republican ticket of Bruce Rauner and Evelyn Sanguinetti.

-During the campaign, Vallas played the role of the campaign's "attack dog", heavily criticizing Bruce Rauner.
+During Vallas's 2023 mayoral campaign, Quinn endorsed U.S. Representative Chuy García's campaign over his campaign at first, however eventually endorsed Vallas in the run-off election.

+In April 2023, at a rally for Brandon Johnson's mayoral campaign, Illinois State Representative Theresa Mah and Cook County Commissioner Josina Morita, who are both of Chinese-American ancestry and who both worked as interns for Quinn 2014's campaign, claimed to a crowd that, "every single weekend, at a campaign event or a parade, [Vallas] would confuse us", thereby alleging that Vallas had had difficulty telling the two Asian-American interns apart.